Richardson family murders: Legal outcome

-Daughter
+Jasmine Richardson

 Under the Youth Criminal Justice Act, Richardson's name could no longer be published in Canada after she became a suspect.
 Under the same act, twelve is the youngest possible age at which a person can be charged with a crime; convicts who were under fourteen years of age at the time they committed a crime cannot be sentenced as adults, and cannot be given more than a ten-year sentence.
-On July 9, 2007, Richardson, who had by then turned 13, was found guilty of three counts of first-degree murder in the killings.
+On July 9, 2007, Richardson, who had by then turned 13, was found guilty of three counts of first-degree murder.
 She is believed to be the youngest person ever convicted of a multiple murder in Canada.

 On November 8, 2007, she was sentenced to the maximum allowed under law for someone her age, 10 years imprisonment.
 Her sentence included credit for eighteen months already spent in custody, to be followed by four years in a psychiatric institution and four-and-a-half years under conditional supervision in the community.

 In September 2011, Richardson began attending classes at Mount Royal University in Calgary, Alberta during the final years of her sentence.
-She was released from a ten-year sentence at a psychiatric hospital in the fall of 2011, and in October 2012 it was reported her rehabilitation was going well, and she expressed remorse for her actions that experts considered genuine.
+She was released from a five-year sentence at a psychiatric hospital in the fall of 2011, and in October 2012, it was reported her rehabilitation was going well, and she expressed remorse for her actions that experts considered genuine.

-In May 2016 her sentence was completed, and she was freed of any further court-ordered conditions, restrictions or supervision after a final sentence review on May 6, 2016.
+In May 2016, her sentence was completed and she was freed of any further court-ordered conditions, restrictions, or supervision after a final sentence review on May 6, 2016.

+Her criminal record was set to be expunged in April 2021—the fifteenth anniversary of the murders—provided that she engage in no further criminal activity; however, due to the COVID-19 pandemic, it was formally expunged a year early, in 2020.

 Jeremy Steinke

-Steinke admitted to the murder of the parents in conversation with an undercover police officer while in custody.
+Steinke admitted to the murder of the parents in conversation with an undercover police officer while in custody; he also asserted that Jasmine was the one to murder her little brother Jacob.
+While both of them were in jail, he and Richardson exchanged letters in which they professed love to one another and vowed to visit one another no matter what.
+In one of these letters, Steinke proposed marriage to Richardson, which she accepted.
+During early court proceedings, it was theorized that he would be prosecuted for statutory rape due to his unlawful relationship with Jasmine, but this charge was ultimately never pursued.
 He was tried in November 2008 and found guilty by a jury on three counts of first-degree murder for the killings of the three Richardson victims.
 On December 15, 2008, Steinke was sentenced to three life sentences, one for each first-degree murder count.
 The sentences are to be served concurrently, and Steinke will be eligible for parole after serving twenty-five years.
+While in prison, Steinke legally changed his name to Jackson May, to honour his mother Jacqueline May, who died on March 29, 2016.